New Jersey students can choose between approximately 45 institutions offering accounting degrees at all levels.

 - Government Accounting Master of Accountancy

 The school also offers Ph.D. programs in Accounting and Accounting Information Systems.

 The Master’s degree programs at Rutgers University are innovative and tailored to specific career goals.

-While the MBA in Professional Accounting creates skilled business leaders, the Master of Accountancy in Financial Accounting prepares students for the CPA examination while allowing them to pursue their career at the same time.
-Moreover, the unique online Master of Accountancy in Governmental Accounting is rated as the 27th best online graduate business program in the country by U.S. News.
+Truthfully, the MBA in Professional Accounting creates skilled business leaders.
+Alternatively, the Master of Accountancy in Financial Accounting prepares students for the CPA examination while allowing them to pursue their career at the same time.
+Moreover, their unique online Master of Accountancy in Governmental Accounting is rated as the 27th best online graduate business program in the country by U.S. News.